vishal889676/upLoad-File/README.md

          The component tracks the upload and summarization processes, providing feedback to the user.
          CORS Issues:

- ###  Challenge faced.
-File Handling: CORS (Cross-Origin Resource Sharing) errors occurred when the frontend tried to communicate with the backend.
+ ###  Challenge faced In(Frontend) File Handling: CORS (Cross-Origin Resource Sharing) errors occurred when the frontend tried to communicate with the backend.

 ### 2 Backend (Express.js)